-The Olive A Lewis scholarship is provided for children of ability whose further education may be restricted due to financial need.
+The Olive A Lewis Scholarship is provided for children of ability whose further education may be restricted due to financial need.
 Scholarships are means-assessed and awarded to those families deemed the most significant in terms of financial disadvantage.
-Scholarships usually range between $500 and $1 000 a year and, providing your child remains in the program, you can apply in consecutive years.
+Scholarships usually range between $500 and $1000 per year, and providing your child remains in the program, you can apply in consecutive years.

 - How much is the Olive A Lewis Scholarship?